jocallaghan/Maze_generator/README.md

 If you wish to use this method of producing SVGs however, you can change ENHANCED_SVG in maze.h to false.
 This method also uses lines instead of rectangles.
+If you used the enhanced SVG, you will have two extra paths for the entry and exit - this can be disabled by making ENTRY_EXIT_PATHS in maze.h false.

 The generator is a depth-first search with backtracking. (see https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker)